repnz/windbg-cheat-sheet/README.md

 ## Installing and Loading Device Drivers

-Installing a driver is done by registering in the registry under the services key.
-Loading the driver is done by calling the NtLoadDriver syscall.
+Installing a driver is done by registering it in the registry under the services key.
+Loading the driver is done by calling the
+NtLoadDriver syscall.

 You can either: